-How do I clean the inside of my horse trailer?
+How to clean the inside of your horse trailer!

-Well, you have clearly lost a huge bet.
-Cleaning the inside of a horse trailer is quite the “undertaking”, but I have a few tricks that make this task easier.
-The first tip is obvious, make another double or nothing bet and take your chances!
+Cleaning the inside of a horse trailer is quite the undertaking, but I have a few tricks that make this task easier.

-A very enterprising person that I know actually ripped out the carpet in her tack room and replaced it with vinyl.
-(Photo above - also showing a spare tire and a trailer jack for flats!)
-So easy to do - make a paper template, take it to the home improvement center, they can cut a piece or two to fit!
+- A very enterprising person that I know actually ripped out the carpet in her tack room and replaced it with vinyl.
+Photo above – also showing a spare tire and a trailer jack for flats!
+So easy to do – make a paper template, take it to the home improvement center, they can cut a piece or two to fit!
 Much easier to clean.
-(Thanks Courtenay for the idea!)

 Take the mats out.
 You gotta do it.
 This floor is bare metal, and can easily be corroded by time, weather, urine, and manure.